Taritsyn/BundleTransformer/src/BundleTransformer.NUglify/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support for the NUglify version 1.21.7.
+   1. Added support for the NUglify version 1.21.7;
+   2. Enabled a SourceLink.

    ====================
    POST-INSTALL ACTIONS